-The only demographic data the Charter Commission has for public commenters is zip code data, and we only have that for a little over one-third of commentators.
-Based on available data, East Portland is currently underrepresented in public comments.
+The only demographic data the Charter Commission has for public commenters is zip code data, and we only have that 40% of commentators.
+Based on available data, East Portland underrepresented in public comments.

 Table 2.
 Public commenter demographic information in comparison to Portland